cristinachaparro/cristinachaparro/README.md

 </div>

 ## About me
-- 🔭 I’m currently working as a full time mom
+- 🔭 I’m currently working as a full time mom and developing a new web called Gift Me!
 - 🌱 I’m currently learning Typescript and Tailwind
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I write fantasy and sci-fi novels in my free time!